Social cue: Mechanisms

 Recent work done in the field studying social cues has found that perception of social cues is best defined as the combination of multiple cues and processing streams, also referred to as cue integration.
 Stimuli are processed through experience sharing and mentalizing and the likelihood of the other person's internal state is inferred by the Bayesian logic.
 Experience sharing is a person's tendency to take on another person's facial expressions, posture and internal state and is often related to the area of empathy.
 A stimulus that is perceptually salient can cause a person to automatically use a bottom-up approach or cognitive top-down intentions or goals.
 This causes one to move in a controlled and calculated manner.
 A peripheral cue is used to measure spatial cuing, which does not give away information about a target's location.
 Naturally, only the most relevant contextual cues are processed and this occurs extremely fast (around 100–200 milliseconds).
 This type of fast, automating processing is often referred to as intuition and allows us to integrate complex multi-dimensional cues and generate suitable behaviour in real time.
 Cognitive learning models illustrate how people connect cues with certain outcomes or responses.
 Learning can strengthen associations between predictive cues and outcomes and weaken the link between nondescriptive cues and outcomes.
 Two aspects of the EXIT model learning phenomena have been focused on by Collins et al. The first is blocking which happens when a new cue is introduced with a cue that already has meaning.
 The second is highlighting which happens when an individual pays close attention to a cue that will change the meaning of a cue that they already know.
 When a new cue is added along with a previous one it is said that individuals only focus on the new cue to gain a better understanding as to what is going on.

 Brain regions involved in processing

 Benjamin Straube, Antonia Green, Andreas Jansen, Anjan Chatterjee, and Tilo Kircher found that social cues influence the neural processing of speech-gesture utterances.
-Past studies have focused on mentalizing as being a part of perception of social cues and it is believed that this process relies on the neural system, which consists of:
+Past studies have focused on mentalizing as being a part of perception of social cues and it is believed that this process relies on the neural system, which consists of the: